collorg/ngbrx-paginator/README.md

   imports: [
     [...]
     NgbrxPaginatorModule.forFeature({
+      paginators: [ // you can have as many paginators as you need per module {
           featureKey: 'Departement/Pagination', // must be unique for the app
           filterFunction: fromDepartement.filterFunction,
-      allDataSelector: fromDepartement.selectAll,
+          allDataSelector: fromDepartement.selectAll, // ngrx selector returning all the data set
           pageSizeOptions: [10, 20, 30] // defaults to [5, 10, 25, 100]
+        }
+      ]
     }),
     [...]
   ],